Kate Hawkesby: Hidden in plain sight - the alarming rise of the working poor

 That's a shame, because I'd hazard a guess that the bulk of the people who voted for Labour would have done so for exactly this kind of reason.

-Those at the coal face, in the communities working to assist the poor, the poverty stricken and those facing all manner of hardships, say it'll take bold and courageous people to make the changes required to close the gap.
+Those at the coal face, in the communities working to assist the poor, the poverty stricken and those facing all manner of hardships, say it will take bold and courageous people to make the changes required to close the gap.

 Let's hope this Government, alongside it's bold words, can also put their money where their mouth is.